Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 * Launch and manage the daemon properly with supervisord
 * Consider adding a front end framework (Angular or React)
 * Create a proper deployment strategy (this is supposed to be production ready after all)
+* Support multiple platforms
+* Support modes other than ranked